-Epileptic seizures in dogs occur due to electrical storms in different areas of the brain – this can cause a full, or partial seizure in the dog.
-A seizure can last anywhere from thirty to ninety seconds and can be very traumatic for your dog to experience.
-It’s important that you stay with him and reassure him during the seizure, then seek medical treatment immediately afterward.
+Epileptic seizures in dogs occur due to electrical storms in different areas of the dog's brain.
+This can cause a full, or partial seizure in the dog.
+A seizure can last anywhere from 30 to 90 seconds, and can be very traumatic for your dog to experience.
+It’s important that you stay with the dog and reassure them during the seizure, then seek medical treatment immediately afterward.

-There are different types of seizures, and according to research, some can be fatal.
+There are different types of seizures in the dog population, and according to research, while very rare, some can be fatal (Zimmermann, et al. 2009).

-What symptoms should you be looking for?
-Do canine seizures look similar to those in humans?
+What symptoms should you be looking for, and do canine seizures look similar to those in humans?
 Actually, yes.
 The symptoms you should be looking for include: